The Bolton Group - Brian Webber, Gerald Bramall and David Ratledge

 200mm Rumak

 Maksutov Cassegrain with separate secondary mirror for even better optical corrections.
+SOLD.

 Dew Heaters